fbpx

 7. Sti.guidelines.org.au.
 2018.
 HIV – Australian STI Management Guidelines. [online] Available at: <http://www.sti.guidelines.org.au/sexually-transmissible-infections/hiv#clinical-presentation> [Accessed 26 September 2020].

-IMPORTANT: If you believe you may have been exposed to HIV in the last 72 hours do not proceed with a normal STI test, visit a doctor, hospital or specialty clinic ASAP so you can receive preventative post-exposure treatment (PEP).
+If you believe you may have been exposed to HIV in the last 72 hours, do not proceed with a normal STI test.
+Visit a doctor, hospital or specialty clinic ASAP so you can receive preventative post-exposure treatment (PEP).

-It can take up to 12 weeks for the HIV antibodies to show up in your system so if you believe you may have been exposed to HIV and are outside of the 72 hour window, but within the 12 week window period, you can and should get tested immediately, but it’s important that you return or seek further medical advice after the 12 week window has passed to be tested again to be sure.
+It can take up to 12 weeks for HIV antibodies to show up in your system.
+If you believe you may have been exposed to HIV and are outside of the 72-hour window (but within the 12-week window period), you can and should get tested immediately.
+However, it is important that you return or seek further medical advice after the 12-week window has passed to be tested again.

-If you believe you may have been exposed to HIV and are distressed visit our Resources section where you will find the contact information for several Sexual Health info lines operating across Australia, they’ll be able to speak to you about your concerns and help you get the attention you need.
+If you believe you may have been exposed to HIV and are distressed, visit our resources page and speak to a sexual health information line.
+Operating across Australia, these info lines can talk you through your concerns and help you get the attention you need.

-We all know that HIV (Human Immunodeficiency Virus) is serious.
-If you’ve never really read much about this condition, it attacks the immune system using its cells to reproduce itself and weakening it over time eventually resulting in Acquired Immune Deficiency Syndrome or as it’s less formally known AIDS.
+HIV (Human Immunodeficiency Virus) attacks the immune system using its cells to reproduce itself.
+This weakens the immune system over time, eventually resulting in Acquired Immune Deficiency Syndrome (AIDS).

-Early detection is our best weapon against HIV and is one of the key reasons Stigma Health is trying to make the process of getting tested much easier and less unnerving.
-With effective, early treatment, people can manage HIV and live long productive lives; however, you need to know you have it for this to start!
+Early detection is our best weapon against HIV.
+That’s why Stigma Health is trying to make the process of getting tested much easier and less unnerving.
+With effective, early treatment, people can manage HIV and live long productive liveshowever, you need to know you have it for this to start!

-When you visit the Pathology Centre your Stigma Health referral will allow you to get a simple blood test that will be examined for HIV antibodies, which are found in the blood of anyone infected with the virus.
-If this is more than just a routine test for you or your partner, it is extremely important that you do not engage in any sexual activity until you have the results and know that you are both safe.
+After receiving a referral from Stigma Health, visit your Pathology Centre and get a simple blood test.
+Your blood will be tested for HIV antibodies found in the blood of anyone infected with the virus.
+If you’re concerned about having contracted HIV, it is extremely important that you do not engage in any sexual activity until you have the results and know that you (and your partner) are safe.

-There is sadly still no cure for HIV, however taking the prescribed antiretroviral drugs can keep virus replication suppressed, and prevent the progression from HIV to AIDS.
+There is still no cure for HIV.
+However, taking prescribed antiretroviral drugs can suppress virus replication in your body and prevent the progression of HIV to AIDS.

-We repeat: It is possible to live a long and fulfilling life with HIV, but early detection and treatment is vital.
+It’s now possible to live a long and fulfilling life with HIV, but early detection and treatment is vital.
+Get tested today

 keyboard_arrow_up